deanishe/alfred-workflow/doc/script_filter_results.rst

 Pass to :meth:`Workflow.add_item() <workflow.workflow.Workflow.add_item>` as
 the ``autocomplete`` argument.
 Must be :class:`unicode`.

-When a user autocompletes a result with ``TAB``, Alfred will run the workflow again with the new query.
+When a user autocompletes a result with ``TAB``, Alfred will run the Script Filter again with the new query.

 .. _param-arg: